credativUK/credativ-addons/stock_supplier_levels/doc/stock_supplier_levels.rst

 1) I have cancelled a purchase order which was set to reduce the supplier stock level.
 My stock level is now too low.

    a) When a purchase order of this type is confirmed it will reduce the supplier stock level.
-The additionaly created incoming stock move will cause the total stock to appear the same for the combined value.
+The additionally created incoming stock move will cause the total stock to appear the same for the combined value.
 When this purchase order is cancelled the incoming move is also cancelled and the supplier stock level is not automatically increased again, this should be done manually.

 2) I have confirmed a purchase order which is set to reduce the supplier stock level, but the supplier stock level is 0.